Google Gives Advertisers the Ability to Target Cord-Cutters Through YouTube

 This is due, in large part, to the rise of gaming consoles-as-entertainment-hubs and the proliferation of services like Netflix, Hulu, Amazon and, of course, YouTube (where Google reports that more than 150 million hours of video are consumed each day…on televisions alone!).
 In response to advertisers clamoring to reach these show-binging, sport-crushing viewers, Google has rolled out a new device type to target…

-At some point within the next few months, Google will add television sets to the current list of targetable devices available in both AdWords and DoubleClick.
+At some point within the next few months, Google will add a TV placement option to the current list of targetable devices available in both AdWords and DoubleClick.
 That list currently includes computers, phones, and tablets.
 In beta tests, ads targeted to TV’s yielded an average lift of 47% in ad recall and a 35% uptick in purchase intent.

 Not too shabby.